tlricherson/dataacademy/3-Clean, Organize, and Explore.md

 [Ann K. Emergy Tutorials](http://annkemery.com/category/visualizing-data/tutorials/) by [Ann Emery](https://twitter.com/annkemery)

 ## Tips and Tricks ##
-I keep a list of [Excel sites tagged in Pinboard](https://pinboard.in/u:tlricherson/t:Excel) that you can use as a reference.
+I keep a list of [Excel sites](https://pinboard.in/u:tlricherson/t:Excel)tagged in Pinboard that you can use as a reference.